DEFRA/mine-support-payment-service/README.md

 Sequelize's `authenticate` function is used to test database connectivity.
 This function tries to run a basic query within the database.

-## Build pipeline
+## Build Pipeline

-Builds are managed by Jenkins.

-Builds will be deployed into a namespace with the format `mine-support-payment-service-{identifier}` where `{identifier}` is either the release version, the PR number, or the branch name.
+The [CI Pipeline](.azuredevops/build.yaml) does the following
+- The application is validated
+- The application is tested
+- The application is built into deployable artifacts (images and helm charts)
+- Pushing the artifacts to Azure Container Registry

-A detailed description on the build pipeline and PR work flow is available in the [Defra Confluence page](https://eaflood.atlassian.net/wiki/spaces/FFCPD/pages/1281359920/Build+Pipeline+and+PR+Workflow)
+A detailed description on the build pipeline [wiki page](https://github.com/DEFRA/ado-pipeline-common/blob/main/docs/AppBuildAndDeploy.md)

 ## Licence